top of page

 Timeline for Financial Year (FY) 2025 Step IA Proposals:

-The Phase IA Solicitation is expected come out around June 1st 2024.
+The Phase IA Solicitation went live on June 3rd 2024.

-Actual proposal deadlines should only be retrieved from NSPIRES (this is a "later" thing).
+Actual proposal deadlines should only be retrieved from NSPIRES.
 After the solicitation is opened the NIAC office will post a link to it on this page under the "CURRENT AND UPCOMING SOLICITATIONS" section on this page: https://www.nasa.gov/content/apply-to-niac

 About Step IA Proposals (NIAC Phase IA)